 Teeth, one of the main characters of Teeth by Hannah Moskowitz.
 He’s half-human half-fish and I am fully in love with the idea of him.
 Full review of the book here if you want more reasons of why I love him.

 Book that made you cry

-Moonrise.
-I picked it up to read thinking it was a light hearted contemporary based off the cover and oh, I was wrong.
-I started reading and knew exactly how it was going to end but it still destroyed me emotionally.
+The Aristotle and Dante sequel.
+I picked it up to read thinking it would be a pretty light hearted sequel based off the cover and description and the first book and oh, I was wrong.
+I started reading and knew roughly how it was going to end but it still destroyed me emotionally.